 Several studies have examined bitter melon and diabetes.
 Most recommend conducting more research before using any form of the melon for diabetes management.

-There is no medically approved way to consume bitter melon as a treatment for diabetes at this time.
-Bitter melon may be used as a food as part of a healthy and varied diet.
+There’s no medically approved way to consume bitter melon as a treatment for diabetes at this time.
+Bitter melon may be eaten as part of a healthy and varied diet.
 Consuming bitter melon beyond your dinner plate may pose risks.

-As a fruit that also has properties of a vegetable, bitter melon contains a wide variety of vitamins, minerals, and antioxidants.
+As a fruit that also has properties of a vegetable, bitter melon contains vitamins A and C as well as iron.
 It has been recognized by many cultures as having medicinal value.
-Some of its nutritional benefits include:

 You may find bitter melon in its natural vegetable form, as a supplement, and even as a tea.
 Keep in mind that supplements aren’t regulated by the FDA and don’t have to adhere to any stringent standards prior to being sold.